 James is also national vice-chair of the Canadian Cancer Society, Canada's largest cancer charity, funding cancer research, advancing understanding of the disease, and discovering treatments and cures.
 He joined the board as a tribute to his mother Gail Moore, who passed away at the age of 49 to brain cancer when he was 16 years of age.

 In April of 2017 James joined the board of Western Resources and was elected board chair.
 Western Resources is a Vancouver based firm pursuing investments in mining, energy resources, infrastructure and real estate.

-In August 2017, James was named to the North American Free Trade Agreement (NAFTA) Council by Global Affairs Minister Chrystia Freeland to support the Government of Canada in the renegotiation of NAFTA with the United States and Mexico.
+In August 2017 James was named to the North American Free Trade Agreement (NAFTA) Council by Global Affairs Minister Chrystia Freeland to support the Government of Canada in the renegotiation of NAFTA with the United States and Mexico.
 In September 2018, Canada, the United States and Mexico agreed to the United States Mexico Canada Agreement (USMCA).